 If you are in the last few months of your IVA, you will be looking forward to making that last payment.
-It may feel a lot like getting to the finishing line of a marathon… But when should you cancel your standing order?
-How long does it take to get your completion certificate?
-And when exactly are your debts written off?
-This article looks at what happens at the end of an IVA.
+It may feel a lot like getting to the finishing line of a marathon – and you may not be running so much as staggering over it.

 Are you sure that is your last payment?

 With a simple five or six year IVA, possibly with a further twelve months added instead of a remortgage, you may know exactly when your 60th or 72nd payment is going to be made.

 But sometimes it’s less clear:

 - there may be some payments outstanding if you had a payment break or extra months were added because of additional income;

 - admin problems can happen – especially if your IVA has been transferred to a different firm so there is more chance that payments are outstanding;

 - if you have a house but your IVA firm hasn’t spoken to you about releasing equity, don’t assume an extra year isn’t needed.

 So it’s worth checking with your IVA firm a couple of months before “the end” that March 2023 or whenever really will be your last payment.